-TIME CLASS OR ACTIVITY ENDS, COLUMNS 50 THROUGH 53
+TIME CLASS OR ACTIVITY ENDS

 Enter the actual time at which the course or activity ends using a 24-hour clock basis.
-Column 50 must be completed.
+This field must be completed.
 For example: enter 1430 for a course ending at 2:30 p.m.

-DAY OF WEEK ON WHICH CLASS MEETS, COLUMNS 54 THROUGH 60
+DAY OF WEEK ON WHICH CLASS MEETS

-Enter the number "1" in the proper column for every day of the week on which the class meets or the activity takes place.
-For example, a class meeting on Monday, Wednesday, and Friday would be shown by entering "1" in the columns headed "Monday", "Wednesday", and "Friday".
-Do not fill in columns for the days when the class does not meet.
+Enter the number "1" in the proper field for every day of the week on which the class meets or the activity takes place.
+For example, a class meeting on Monday, Wednesday, and Friday would be shown by entering "1" in the fields headed "Monday", "Wednesday", and "Friday".
+Do not fill in the fields for the days when the class does not meet.
 Do not use any number other than "1" to complete these columns.

-ROOM USE FREQUENCY, COLUMN 61
+ROOM USE FREQUENCY